cloudtoid/gateway-core/README.md

 ## Cookie handling

 The [`Set-Cookie`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Set-Cookie) HTTP response header is used to send cookies from the server to the client so that the client can send them back to the server later.
+To send multiple cookies, multiple `Set-Cookie` headers can be sent in the same response.

 This header can include attributes such as: